Antony-Ouseppachan/PRODIGY_FS_02/README.md

 ## Usage
 - Access the application through the browser.
-- Use the login page to authenticate as an administrator.
+- Use the login page to authenticate as an administrator[Note:You must have your credentials stored in the database to log in, as the website does not support registration for outsiders since it is not a commercial platform].
 - Perform CRUD operations on employee records from the landing page.

 ## License